Study Leave A-Z

 The full 30 days’ Study Leave entitlement will allocated pro-rata for Less Than Full Time doctors.

-Study leave cannot be used to pay for revision books, online resources, journal subscriptions, membership fees, accreditation fees, attend interviews or cover exam fees.
+Study leave cannot be used to pay for revision books, online resources, journal subscriptions, membership fees, accreditation fees, research submissions, attending interviews or exam fees.
 It can only be used for costs associated directly with attending a course (i.e. course fees, travel, subsistence and accommodation).
 Study leave funding should not be used for ‘joining’/membership costs for a conference or course, even if this is advertised to provide a reduced attendance fee.

 Doctors that are on an OOP for Research, Career Break or Experience are not eligible to apply for study leave